NSU Helps Reshape the Future of Legal Education Through 7 Transformative Initiatives

 • Technology and Start-up Laboratory Programs

-- NSU Law guarantees every student a live-client experience.
+- NSU Law guarantees every student a live-client experience through an in-house clinic or field placement

-- NSU Law expanded its in-house clinical through a $1 million gift from the Taft Foundation to create an Adults with Intellectual and Developmental Disabilities Legal Clinic.
+- NSU Law expanded its in-house clinic through a $1 million gift from the Taft Foundation to create an Adults with Intellectual and Developmental Disabilities Legal Clinic

-- A comprehensive Field Placement program offers live-client experiences in civil, criminal, bankruptcy, and judicial practices.
+- NSU Law operates a global Field Placement program, offering live-client experiences in civil, criminal, bankruptcy, and judicial practices, which can place students across the U.S. and abroad

-- NSU Law offers nearly three dozen courses that meet the experiential learning requirement as simulation courses.
+- NSU Law extensive workshop program offers nearly three dozen courses that meet the experiential learning requirement as simulation courses

 - NSU Law offers an accelerated J.D. program for lawyers with a first law degree from another country and comprehensive support from the law school’s International Students Office to support their transition to the U.S.